apache/incubator-weex-site/source/guide/index.md

 ### Set up

-Make sure you have already installed the [Node.js](https://nodejs.org/), and then install the `weex-toolkit` globally.
+With [Node.js](https://nodejs.org/) installed, install `weex-toolkit` CLI globally.

 ```bash
 npm install weex-toolkit -g
 ```

-It will add the `weex` command to your global path.
-Then you can use `weex create` to create a starter project:
+This will add the `weex` command to your global path, and will allow you to generate new projects with the `weex create <project-name>` command.
+Use `weex create` to create a starter project:

 ```bash
 weex create awesome-app
 ```

-After doing that, you'll get a standard **Weex + Vue.js** project under the `awesome-app` folder of current path.
+After doing that, a standard **Weex + Vue.js** project will be generated inside the `awesome-app` folder in the current path.

 ### Develop

-The next step is to navigate into the generated directory, install dependencies, and start.
+The next step is to navigate into the generated directory, install dependencies, and start:

 ```bash
 cd awesome-app